rogeriojorge/vmecpp/README.md

 The original version was written by Steven P. Hirshman and colleagues in the 1980s and 1990s.
 The latest version of the original code is called `PARVMEC` and is available [here](https://github.com/ORNL-Fusion/PARVMEC).

+Compared to its Fortran predecessors, VMEC++:
+- has a zero-crash policy and reports issues via standard Python exceptions
+- allows hot-restarting a run from a previous converged state (see [#hot-restart])
+- supports inputs in the classic INDATA format as well as simpler-to-parse JSON files; it is also simple to construct input objects programmatically in Python
-VMEC++ is typically just as fast or faster than its Fortran predecessor, uses a lighter-weight multi-thread (OpenMP) parallelization scheme to Fortran VMEC's MPI parallelization and implements some extra features such as hot-restart.
-As a result it can run on a laptop, but it is a suitable component for large-scale stellarator optimization pipelines.
+- typically runs just as fast or faster

+VMEC++ can run on a laptop, but it is a suitable component for large-scale stellarator optimization pipelines.

 On the other hand, some features of the original Fortran VMEC are not available in VMEC++.
-See [below](#known-differences-with-respect-to-parvmecvmec2000) for more details.
+See [below](#differences-with-respect-to-parvmecvmec2000) for more details.

 ⚠️ VMEC++ is a production-ready physics simulator but still in beta as a standalone Python package ⚠️